-7. Defective panels having warped, bowed, dents n scratch and broken must not be installed.
+7. Defective panels having warped, bowed, dents, scratches and broken must not be installed.

-8. Supporting brackets should be designed to provide three-dimensional adjustments and accurate location of wall component.
+8. Supporting brackets should be designed to provide three-dimensional adjustments and accurate location of wall components.

-Below is a quick reference guide for the thermal resistance of VIVA’s aluminum panel sheets:
+Below is a quick reference guide for the thermal resistance of VIVA’s aluminium composite panel:

 - Linear Expansion 2.40 mm per meter at 100ºC